rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 >>> cudf.set_option("mode.pandas_compatible", True)
 >>> df.to_parquet("df.parquet")

-UserWarning: The DataFrame has column names of mixed type.
-They will be converted to strings and not roundtrip correctly.
+UserWarning: The DataFrame has column names of non-string type.
+They will be converted to strings on write.
 ```

 ## No true `"object"` data type